 Be observant of changes in bowel habits.
-Chemotherapy and radiation therapy can sometimes cause changes in bowel habits, such as constipation, bloating, and gas.
+Chemotherapy can sometimes cause changes in bowel habits, such as constipation, bloating, and gas.
 It is important for you to communicate with your healthcare team any changes in your bowel habits.
-Changes in your diet or medications may be necessary to manage these side effects.
+Changes in your food choices or medications may be necessary to manage these side effects.

 Practice good food safety.
-Multiple myeloma increases your risk for infection.
+Multiple myeloma and its treatments can increase your risk for infection.
 For that reason, it is important to practice good food safety.
 Wash hands often while preparing food.
 Use separate cutting boards for raw meat and raw vegetables as well as separate knives.
 Be sure to cook all foods to their proper temperature and refrigerate leftovers right away.
-Also, it is not uncommon for patients with multiple myeloma to experience low blood count levels.
-If your blood counts are low, your doctor may recommend a neutropenic (low bacteria) diet.
-Ask your healthcare team or a dietitian what a neutropenic diet looks like.
 Read more about Food Safety.